 “This isn’t how you want to start high school.
 I mean, it’s super hard.
 It’s not how you want to be in fourth grade, [either],” says Guerra.
 “I’m not that functional [myself.]
 It’s [taken] me three hours to make one assignment!”

 Nevertheless, over the course of the year, staff and students have embraced the ever-changing learning style, recognizing that this is how it has to be for the time being.
-Keisha Hirlinger, the Lower School music teacher who has transitioned to an online fourth-grade co-teacher with colleague Michelle Podulka, admits that she, too, had to learn to settle in.
+Keisha Hirlinger, who co-teaches fourth-grade with colleague Michelle Podulka, admits that she, too, had to learn to settle in.

 “When I first went online, it was really jolting and hard.
 It’s not your first choice as the way that you might teach,” says Hirlinger.
 “But I’ve been so inspired both by my partnership with Michelle and just the way that children have shown such amazing resilience and strength.”